mobxjs/mobx-react-lite/README.md

 The object returned by `useAsObservableSource`, although observable, should be considered read-only for all practical purposes.
 Use `useStore` to create local, observable, mutable, state.

+Tip: for optimal performance it is recommend to not use `useAsObservableSource` together on the same component as `useObserver` (or `observer`), as it might trigger double renderings.
+Instead, use `<Observer>`.

 # Notice of deprecation